CogSciPrag/home/people.md

       src: /assets/img/work/HW_avatar.png
       alt: Hening Wang
     description: Hening is a PhD student with a background in Psycholinguistics, Semantics and Pragmatics.
 He is affiliated with the Linguistic Meaning and Bayesian Modeling (LMBayes) project at the Leibniz-Centre General Linguistics (ZAS), part of the Leibniz Association <a href="https://www.leibniz-zas.de/de/forschung/forschungsbereiche/semantik-pragmatik/lmbayes"> Link </a>.
 His research focuses on understanding pragmatics in causal communication, combining experimental and computational approaches.
 Outside of research, he enjoys snowboarding and motorbiking — but strongly dislikes .DS_Store.
+- title: Erik Zeiner
+    image:
+      src: /assets/img/work/water.png
+      alt: Erik Zeiner
+    description: Erik is a first-year PhD student in the Tübingen–Edinburgh collaborative project Communicating Causality.
+He has a background in computational linguistics, and his research focuses on using tools from formal and experimental pragmatics to bridge philosophical theories and computational models of causal cognition.
 ---